What is PRP and how does it work?

 How long does the procedure take?

-The procedure will typically take about an hour.
+The procedure will typically take about 30 minutes.

 Can I drive or be active after the treatment?